Poll: After the Castlevania arc for my Highschool of the Dead/Game of Thrones crossover, what world should Aegon and Saeko go to next? Vote Now!

 Mortal Kombat: Fire & Blood: A Mortal Kombat/Game of Thrones crossover where Aegon VI/Young Griff and the crew of the Shy Maid end up on Shang Tsung's Island after a freak storm and are forced to participate in the Mortal Kombat Tournament.
 Will also cross over with Injustice.
 Second chapter is up

-Mortal Kombat Vs DC Universe: Deadly Alliances: A Mortal Kombat/DC Comics crossover set after the events and Arcade endings of Mortal Kombat Vs DC Universe where the heroes and villains of both universes and more form alliances with each, to either take control of the multiverse or save it.
+Mortal Kombat Vs DC Universe: Dimensional Crisis: A Mortal Kombat/DC Comics crossover set after the events and Arcade endings of Mortal Kombat Vs DC Universe where the heroes and villains of both universes and more form alliances with each, to either take control of the multiverse or save it.
 Sensing the coming crisis, a team of unlikely heroes is formed to prevent the coming chaos.
 Multiple crossover across multiple fandoms that DC, Mortal Kombat and Warner Bros. own or have crossed over with.
 Also takes inspiration from LEGO Dimensions game and DC's Legends of Tomorrow TV show on the CW network.

 Lord of the Rings: An Outlaw's Redemption: A Lord of the Rings/Red Dead Redemption crossover where after sending John to his family and dying at Micah's hands, Arthur is given a second chance at life in a new world where he has to figure out if he really did learn from the mistakes and sins of his past to help better a future for a world unknown.
 In production.